 Yoga is a system of health maintenance that attempts to combine the body, mind, and spirit into an integrated unit to promote health and increase longevity.
 The yoga positions, called asanas, are combined with breathing exercises and mental concentration, to encourage a state of physical calm and mental clarity.
 Yogic practice is thought to go back before Vedic times, but today, scientists are learning about its true value as an aid to health.

-The practice of yoga can have measurable effects on well-being and mood.
+The practice of yoga can have measurable effects on health benefits, well-being, and mood.
 A 2012 University of Michigan study showed that yoga can help pregnant women, who were considered at high risk for postpartum depression, benefited from a 10-week period of yoga exercises.
 Because pregnancy hormones have been linked to the incidence of depression after the birth of the child, the study investigated whether a pre-emptive approach to stress relief, through yoga, would reduce the incidence of women with this condition.
 Results showed that women were able to manage stress symptoms more easily and were more accepting of non-pharmaceutical methods for controlling depressive symptoms, leading to both healthier mothers and healthier babies.
 The reduced stress also allowed for better bonding between mother and child.

 A study done at Ohio State University, in 2010, found that subjects, who did yoga on a regular basis, had lower levels of a chemical called IL-6, cytokine interleukin, in their bloodstreams.
 This chemical is implicated in higher incidences of inflammation in the body and is linked to heart disease, type-2 diabetes, stroke and other age-related diseases.
 The results suggest that yoga exercise can help to reduce inflammation throughout the body and improve health as people age.